aminaatta110-source/AutoZyme./AutoZyme/README.md

 ## Known limitations

 - Not validated on patients.
 The evaluation cohort is healthy individuals.
-- 27 cases; the ablation comparing feature sets is underpowered.
+- 43 cases.
+The ablation comparing feature sets returns a clean null rather than an underpowered comparison, but the cohort remains small.
-- Chromosome 2 only in the reported run.
+- Chromosomes 1 and 2 only; the remaining autosomes are not processed.
 - Layer 1 was not compared against an established caller.
 AutoMap requires AD and DP annotations, which the 1000 Genomes phased panel does not carry.
 - Ranks genes, not variants within a gene.